Year 3LF 2022 - 2023

 Welcome to 3LF!

-Your child has a reading book, reading record and bookmark.
-It is important that they read their book EVERY night and their record is signed.
+Bookbags should be brought to school every day.
+Please listen to your child read for 10-15 minutes a night and sign their reading record daily.
 Every time your child has their record signed they will receive a hole punch on their bookmark.
 Once their bookmark is full, they will receive a reward.